Skip to Content

 Wapta Falls in Yoho National Park

 Should you venture to the foot of the falls, hikers often see rainbows from the torrent of water flow.
 Getting to the fall’s base required a hike down a steep trail, so I recommend good gripping shoes.
+A waterproof jacket is key to staying dry while enjoying the roaring waterfall.

 This walk through the forest was relatively easy and family-friendly.
 As the widest waterfall on the Kicking Horse River, the short hike there does not disappoint.